 Q: What is Esri’s content strategy?

 We view data as driving software sales.
-Thus we give away data our partners want to sell in hope you users will buy more of our software.
+Thus we give away data our partners want to sell in the hope your users will buy more of our software.

 Q: Who owns the data that has been shared in ArcGIS Online?